seanwu1105/ga-car/README.md

 ## Objective

-Use genetic algorithm to train the RBFN parameters.
-Input is the distances detected from car radar.
-Output is the angle of wheel.
+Use genetic algorithm to find the best RBFN parameters, which input is the distances detected from car radar and output is the angle of wheel.

 ### Objective Function